marcmylemans/marcmylemans.github.io/_posts/2026-06-15-home-server-now-what-5-things.md

 Create a dedicated admin user, then test it the honest way: log in as the new user and try an admin action *before* granting the rights.
 It should be refused.
 Good, that proves the account is limited.
 Then grant the proper permission and try again, and it works.

-`\[SCREENSHOT: the new user being denied an admin action, then the same action succeeding after the role is granted]`

 That refused-then-allowed moment is the whole point: you now work as a limited user by default, which is exactly how it should be.